 Choose their currency when using your credit card because you will get a better conversion rate.

 Stop and get gas often as you never want to be running low or run out of gas on some of these roads!

 For phone service during your stay, if you have an unlocked phone, you can purchase a sims card at the airport when you arrive to Iceland..read more here.
 If you have Verizon, you can use the Travel Pass.
 For a comprehensive look at cell service in Iceland read here.
-Also, another option is purchasing a WiFi hotspot from your car rental co or from Dunkin’ Donuts at the airport.
-The cost can be as little as $50 for a week.
+Also, another option is purchasing a WiFi hotspot or purchase an Esim car from the Airalo app.
+The cost is only $13 for 5 GB of data and you can top it off if needed.

 To see the locations of the tunnels you will go through click here.

 For Taxi service to different locations from the airport click here. & here.